 Digital inputs and outputs

 Digital, or binary, inputs and outputs are connected in groups with a common terminal.
-The M400 and M410 have common terminal in pairs, the ground terminal at other modules is common for all 8 inputs.
-The inputs must be powered by 24 V AC, potential-free inputs for dry contacts are only at room units and controllers UI… / UC… / FC…, see the data sheets.
+The older modules, M400 and M410, have common terminal in pairs, the ground terminal at other M… modules is common for all 8 inputs.
+The R420 has common ground for all 16 inputs, the R430 for 16 and 8 inputs separately.
+Usually, however, all inputs are powered by the same potential, so the input ground is also common for all inputs: G0.
+The inputs must be powered by 24 V AC, potential-free inputs for dry contacts are only at room units and controllers UI…/ UC…/ FC…and mark150, mark150/485, see the respective data sheets.

 All inputs are separated by optotransistors.
 It is possible to power them from the same source which is used as power supply for the modules.
 The maximum admissible voltage at the input is 50 V.